ymuichiro/quick_learning_symbol_en/09_multisig.md

 ## 9.6 Tips for use

-### Multi-factor authorization
+### Multi-factor authorisation

-The management of private key can be distributed across multiple terminals.
-To ensure safe recovery in the event of loss or leakage if a security key can be prepared.
+The management of private keys can be distributed across multiple terminals.
+Multisigs can be used to ensure safe recovery in the event of a lost or compromised key.
+If the key is lost then the user can access funds through co-signatories and if stolen then the attacker cannot transfer funds without cosignatory approval.
-Please note that it is also necessary to consider two patterns of multisig safe operation that can be stolen and lost.
-- Stolen：Other one can use the private key.
-- Lost：No one will be able to use the private key.

 ### Account ownership

-The private key of a multisig account is deactivated and unless the account is un-multisigged, even if the private key is known.
-Mosaic transferring will no longer be possible.
-As explained in chapter 5.
-Mosaics, that possession is a “the state of being able to give it up at will', it can be said the owner of the mosaic, etc. that the multisigged account has is the cosignatory.
-And Symbol allows replacement of cosignatory in composition of multisig, so account ownership can be securely replaceable to another cosignatory.
+The private key of a multisig account is deactivated and unless the multisig is removed on the account sending mosaics will no longer be possible.
+As explained in Chapter 5.
+Mosaics, possession is “the state of being able to give it up at will', it can be said the owner of the assets on a multisig account are the co-signatories.
+Symbol allows replacement of co-signatories in a multisig configuration, so account ownership can be securely replaceable to another co-signatory.

-### Work flow
+### Workflow

 Symbol allows you to configure up to 3 levels of multisig (multi-level multisig).
 The use of multi-level multisig accounts prevents the use of stolen backup keys to complete a multisig, or the use of only an approver and an auditor to complete a signature.
-This allows the existence of transactions on the blockchain to be presented as evidence that actual operations and other conditions have been met.
+This allows the existence of transactions on the blockchain to be presented as evidence that certain operations and conditions have been met.